 - Sample fire escape plan/chart

-- A completed ADA checklist which can be found here.
+- A completed Americans with Disabilities Act checklist which can be found here.

 Step 3: Make sure your agency is registered with Idaho Secretary of State by visiting their website: https://www.sos.idaho.gov/

-Step 4: Register as an agency with DHW's Criminal History Unit to receive an ID for criminal history as all employees accessing/working with participants will need to have a Criminal History clearance for your agency.
+Step 4: Register as an agency with the Department of Health and Welfare's Criminal History Unit to receive an ID for criminal history because all employees accessing or working with participants will need to have a Criminal History clearance for your agency.
 The website is: https://chu.dhw.idaho.gov/

 Upon receipt of the application form and application materials, the department will review the materials to determine if the agency has met all of the regulatory requirements and has the necessary systems in place to ensure the implementation of those requirements.
 The department will notify the agency with a written decision regarding certification.
 An application is considered complete when all required documents are received and in compliance with rules and regulations.